01 of 08

 In March 2015, construction workers unearthed a massive medieval graveyard beneath a supermarket in Paris’s 2nd arrondissement.
-This was big news for archaeologists, historians and the general public alike, as it brought the Paris of the Middle Ages back into startling view and sparked new conversations around these deep historical roots.
+This was big news for archaeologists, historians and the general public, as it brought the Paris of the Middle Ages back into startling view-- and sparked new conversations around the city's fascinating historical roots.

 Read related: 10 Strange and Disturbing Facts About Paris

 If you're interested in discovering these roots for yourself, you're in luck.
 While medieval open graves won’t be on display for the public anytime soon, there are still many fascinating places in Paris where you can get a taste of the city's rich medieval past.

 How I Fell in Love With Medieval Paris

 My first experience of life in Paris was during a study abroad program in my second year of University, where I opted to take all the History and Sociology courses I could fit into my schedule.
 Since our courses were near the Madeleine, I would spend many an afternoon walking... aimlessly around the city centre and absorbing all the beauty this majestic city had to offer.

 But while learning about the modern architectural transformation of Paris by the Baron Eugene Haussmann in the mid-nineteenth century, I was struck by how much of the city had been whitewashed into the background of history.
 I became determined to seek out an older Paris, a lesser-known ancestor covered in layers of refurbishment and disguised to most tourists walking up and down its streets each day.
 Fast forward to today, and I am still seeking out the beauty of Paris’s pre-Haussmann history.